mengwanguc/gpufs/ffcv/figure5/cpu-gpu/README.md

     ```

 4. Emulate the gpu
     After copy and paste pipeline_emulate.py and pytorch_emulate.py.
-We have to using CPU to training model using this script
+We have to using CPU to training model. you can using --dali_cpu parameter to used CPU

     ```
     cd ~/gpufs/ffcv/figure5/cpu-gpu
-    python main-dali-original.py -a alexnet --lr 0.01 ~/data/imagenette2 --epochs 1
+    python main-dali-original.py -a alexnet --lr 0.01 ~/data/imagenette2 --epochs 1 --dali_cpu
     ```